the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 ## React Custom Hooks (Advanced)

 Thus far we've covered the two most popular hooks in React: useState and useEffect. useState is used for variables that change over time; useEffect is used to opt into the lifecycle of your components to introduce side-effects.
-We'll eventually cover more hooks that come with React, but next we'll tackle **React custom Hooks**; that is, building a hook yourself.
+We'll eventually cover more hooks that come with React, but next, we'll tackle **React custom Hooks**; that is, building a hook yourself.

 We will use the two hooks we already possess to create a new custom hook called `useSemiPersistentState`, named as such because it manages state yet synchronizes with the local storage.
 It's not fully persistent because clearing the local storage of the browser deletes relevant data for this application.
 We will start with how we want to use the hook in our App component: